rafaelravelli12/node_js/README.md

 ### Estimeed Sirs,

-This repository is being used to allocate my public projects using Node.js.
+This repository is being used as showcase for courses and personal projects using Node.js.

 Graciously,